ccri/geomesa/docs/tutorials/geomesa-blobstore-exif.rst

 In order to use our new handler, we will need to get some geotagged images.
 Below is a partial Python script that uses the Flickr API to grab some geotagged images taken around Monument Valley.
 Using the Flickr API is beyond the scope of this tutorial, however the Python code snippet is provided for those interested in obtaining a test data set.
-The below script will download 100 images to the home user directory.
+The below script will download 100 images to the user's home directory.

 .. code-block:: python

     import flickrapi
     import requests
+    import itertools
     api_key = u'Some API Key'
     secret  = u'some secret'